telliott99/MySwift2/chapter7/images.rst

 Images
 ######

-Much of this material is borrowed from the fabulous Mike Ash:
+Much of this material is borrowed from the incomparable Mike Ash:

 https://mikeash.com/pyblog/friday-qa-2012-08-31-obtaining-and-interpreting-image-data.html